MarkAndrewMagpatoc/IM-2/README.md

 **HOTEL MANAGEMENT SYSTEM**

 Project Overview
-The Hotel and House Management System is a web-based platform designed to manage and streamline operations, bookings, customer support, and check-ins for both hotels and rental houses.
+The Hotel and House Management System is a web platform that allows users to manage bookings and check-ins for both hotels and rental houses.

-The website offers intuitive features for employees and administrators, providing a unified solution for the tracking and management of data records for both accommodations.
-This system is designed to efficiently capture, store, and process management data through a comprehensive digital platform tailored for the hospitality industry.
+Key features include user authentication with signup, login, and logout, options for checking in and checking out accommodations, and viewing the list of hotels available.
+Users can also make bookings for hotels.
+The system streamlines operations for employees and administrators, offering an efficient way to handle accommodation management and guest reservations.

 ___________________________________________________________________________________________________________________________________________________________________________________________

 **🔨 Built With:**